 Aim for your resilient work from home routine to comprise of:

 - Work: Choose the hours you will work and focus on work during that time (try to limit the multitasking!).
+Give yourself a clear structure and goals.
 Include regular breaks and have periods of the day where you actively stop work.
 For example, limit phone screen time to avoid checking your email in the evening or put your laptop away in a cupboard for a break over lunch.

 - Movement: Make a form of exercise part of your every day routine.
 Choose something that’s fun for you such as lunchtime yoga, a morning walk or dancing to your favourite song while the kettle boils.
 Remember to stretch or at least move about every twenty minutes or so to avoid aches and pains that come from hunching over a laptop.